impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 1.9.3-preview1
 ```

-These Ruby versions were taken from [the official Ruby release list](https://web.archive.org/web/20221006111802/https://www.ruby-lang.org/en/downloads/releases/){:target="_blank" rel="noopener"}.
+These Ruby versions were taken from [the official Ruby release list](https://web.archive.org/web/20221006111802/https://www.ruby-lang.org/en/downloads/releases/){:target="_blank" rel="noopener" }.
 I figured this looked like a fairly exhaustive list of all the various formats that Ruby uses for its version numbers.

 I then ran the following command in my Bash terminal: